chihway/imsim2galsim/README.md

 they look sufficiently close, we can use the GalSim line to do analyses.
 In principle this would save time...

 These simulations will be faster but with lower fidelity.
 Depending on the purpose, one can choose from using the original ImSim framework or digress to using the GalSim framework here.

 ============================================================
 What is in this repo
 ============================================================

 bin/  ==> python scripts that do the work
-- phosim2galsim_catalog.py
+- phosim2galsim_catalog.py   (make intermediate catalog)
+- phosim2galsim_catalog2.py  (make intermediate catalog, with pre-calculated magnitude conversion)
-- phosim2galsim_image.py
+- phosim2galsim_image.py     (make final GalSim image)
-- read_config.py
+- read_config.py             (used by phosim2galsim_image)
-- add_LSST_DM_header.py
+- add_LSST_DM_header.py      (used by phosim2galsim_image)
-- magNorm2LSSTFlux.py
-- phosim_trimcat
+- phosim_trimcat             (make chip-size imsim catalogs)
+- run_phosim_mag2flux.sh     (wrapper script for phosim_mag2flux)
+- phosim_mag2flux.py         (look through redshift and filter)
+- magNorm2LSSTFlux.py        (convert mag to flux)

 input/  ==> the imsim input catalogs and lookup table for mag conversion
 - raytrace_XXX
-- mag2flux_star.dat
-- mag2flux_gal.dat
+- mag2flux/galaxySED
+           ssmSED
+           starSED

 example/  ==> demo of how these things run, instructions in README
+- README
+- rotation_0.tar.gz

-NB1: Recommend generate work/ directory to run things and intermediate files.
+NB1: Recommend generate work/ directory to run things and put intermediate files.
+This is the default assumption for all instructions.

 NB2: The full framework starts of the trimmed, single-chip imsim catalogs.
 See below 'Pre-requisite/ImSim' for how these can be generated from scratch.